Gidoren/cloud-canviz/sprint-plans/Sprint 3/sprint3.md

 3. "As a collector I want to be able to search for art on my phone as well as my desktop" 3 points

+Acceptance Criteria:
+-Search bar collapses when a mobile phone is used -Search bar is responsive
+-Search bar does not collapse on regular screens

    - Task 6: Implement Search Bar styling layout for smaller screen sizes (mobile phones) 4 hours

 4. "As a collector I want to be able to comment and follow artists artwork" 5 points

+Acceptance Criteria:
+-Likes and comments are saved on the backend

    - Task 7: Implement resolvers for liking and commenting art 4 hours